DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

-This notebook has been automatically translated to make it accessible to more people, please let me know if you see any typos.
+Disclaimer: This post has been translated to English using a machine translation model.
+Please, let me know if you find any mistakes.

 DoLa-figure1